 Here is a selection of our Silver certificates: Well done, everyone!

-Well done to all of these children for achieving their Gold Certificates: Ffion, Khalid, bethany, Matthew, Isaac, Lydia and Oscar.
+Well done to all of these children for achieving their Gold Certificates!

 The class get to choose a book for me to read.
 I read The Parent Trap by David Baddiel and wrote a Book Review which I shared with them.
 The book the class asked me to read next was The BFG by Roald Dahl.
-I have only just started it but it's looking good so far.
-A really interesting opener that makes me want to read on.
-I have read the section called The Witching Hour.
-If you decide to read along with me, use the class email address to send me comments.
-I am up to page 3.
-I've had a go at recording an excerpt below.
-If you like these - I have put parts 2 and 3 towards the bottom of the homework page.
+I've finished it now and will share a review with you next week.

 I am sorry to the fans of my cat, Tilly.
 I did start a diary of lockdown poses - but they were mostly the same so I have stopped.
 Tilly is very old (she is 20 which is a very good age for a cat) and sleeps a lot so there wasn't much variation.
 Here she is, once again, asleep.
 She has no idea there is a lockdown: it hasn't changed her life at all.